-I was informed by someone who knows how these things work (let’s call them Hank) that our justice system is designed to protect the accused… the onus being on the accuser to prove that a certain ‘thing’ occurred as alleged.
+Still slightly gobsmacked after a conversation about our justice system with someone who knows how these things work, who is part of the system at a very high level (let’s call them Hank), during which conversation I was informed that the system is, in fact, designed to protect the accused… the onus being on the accuser to prove that a certain ‘thing’ occurred as alleged.

 I was also informed by Hank that, depending on which court the case is tried in (in this province that would be either the Superior Court of Justice or the Ontario Court of Justice), it’s up to the accused as to whether or not they would *like* a jury.
 It’s also up to the accused as to whether or not they would *like* to take the stand.
 Or, I’m assuming, whether or not they’d like extra frothy froth on their latte.